visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/IntegralCurve_operator.rst

 provided here as needed.

 Delete points before
-    Delete all points that come before a "critical" point defined by a velocity threshold.
+    Delete all points that come before a critical point defined by a velocity threshold.
 This cleaning will reveal when an integral curve may stop advecting because of some other reason than the critical point. i.e. the advection continues temporally but not spatially, so this cleaning will remove all duplicate points leaving the last temporal value.
-If the last point temporal value is different than the value as dictated by the elapsed time or max steps, then the advection may have reached a critical point but terminated because of some other reason.
+If the last point's temporal value is different than the value as dictated by the elapsed time or max steps, then the advection may have reached a critical point but terminated because of some other reason.

 Delete points after
-    Delete all points that come after a "critical" point defined by a velocity threshold.
-This cleaning will reveal when an integral curve reaches a critical point. i.e. the advection continues temporally but not spatially, so this cleaning will remove all duplicate points leaving the first temporal value.
+    Delete all points that come after a critical point defined by a velocity threshold.
+This cleaning will reveal when an integral curve reaches a critical point (i.e. the advection continues temporally but not spatially, so this cleaning will remove all duplicate points leaving the first temporal value).

 .. warning:
     Cleanup will always be called if the user displays integral curves using